omreps/esp32dash/README.md

   - fast blink for the 5 times: something wrong, can't connecting to the Wi-Fi.

 # Credits
-- [Hopperpop](https://github.com/Hopperpop) for the idea about how to bring things together making a web-server firmware for the ESP32.
+- [Hopperpop](https://github.com/Hopperpop) for his well-structured project [Sattrack](https://github.com/Hopperpop/Sattrack) gave me the idea about how to bring things together making a web-server firmware for the ESP32.